GilOliveira/schemadotorg/README.md

 --------------------------------------------------------------------------------

 Ongoing
-- Defaults mapping for base fields for title and name.
 - Determine the recommended types.
 - Build out the default property list.
 - Build out the global unlimited property list.